50+ Things To Do in Yellowstone National Park in 2022: Hiking, Overlooks & More

 49. Roosevelt Arch

-Enter through the North Entrance of the park and drive through the massive Roosevelt Arch.
+The massive Roosevelt Arch is near the North Entrance of the park.
 The arch stands 50 feet tall, was built in the early 1900’s and symbolizes a gateway to the national parks.

 50. Map Room at the Mammoth Hot Springs Hotel

 The Map Room inside of the Mammoth Hot Springs Hotel is worth a quick stop to grab a coffee.
 There is a giant United States map on the wall made up of 15 different types of wood from nine countries.
 The map represents how the United States existed in 1936.
 Inside the map room, there is a cafe with coffee and drinks, and tables that include checker boards.
 See if you find which state capital is labeled incorrectly on the map!

 The Mammoth Historic District is home to Fort Yellowstone, where the military was stationed to protect the park when it was first established.
 You can take a self guided tour and see cavalry barracks, a chapel, officers’ quarters and more.

 52. Take a photos with a Yellowstone National Park Sign

 Yellowstone has five entrances and no matter which you arrive from, it’s always fun to take a photo with the sign as you enter the park.

 Thanks for Reading!

 Let's stay in touch!